 In my free time

-Giovanna and I have two young kids, and I place a significant value on balancing my work life with my personal life; in fact it seems the two often blend together.
-I love to spend time with Giovanna and our kids, and I can often be found walking through town, having lunch or strolling in and out of the local book store or mountain store, among others.
+Giovanna and I have two young kids, and I place a significant value on balancing my work life with my personal life (it seems the two often blend together).
+I love to spend time with Giovanna and our kids, and I can often be found walking through town, having lunch or strolling in and out of the local book store or outdoor store, among others.

 I'm an active person.
-When I'm not at home reading a book or experimenting in the kitchen I love working out, biking, hiking, playing a round of golf, skiing or practicing my latest hobby - Brazilian Jiu Jitsu.
+When I'm not at home reading a book or experimenting in the kitchen I love working out, biking, hiking, playing a round of golf or skiing.

 I remind myself daily how lucky I am to do what I do.
 It's stressful at times, but I'm in a unique position to help people when they need it most, and I don't take that for granted.